daliasaleeby/CS411ProjectA5Team2/README.md

   5. Click commit changes.

 ## (Long way) Via Command Line:
-  1. open you command line.
+  1. open your command line.
-  2. Make sure your command line is currently where you want to save this repo.
+  2. Make sure your command line is currently pointing to where you want to save this repo.
 You can change your directory using the command ``` cd <enter path here> ```
   3. Use the command: ``` git clone https://github.com/daliasaleeby/CS411ProjectA5Team2.git ```
   4. Use the command: ``` git pull ``` (Now you have access to everything)
   5. Open the README.md in a text editor and add your name! :D